baljindersinghmaan/DesignPattern/README.md

+## Switch Branches to Learn Different Patterns

+To explore different design patterns, switch branches in this repository:

+- `builder-pattern`: Example of the Builder pattern
+- `factory-pattern`: Example of the Factory pattern
+- `abstract-factory-pattern`: Example of the Abstract Factory pattern
+- `singleton-pattern`: Example of the Singleton pattern

 # Builder Pattern Example Repository

 This repository contains an example implementation of the Builder design pattern in Kotlin.
 The code demonstrates how to construct complex objects using the Builder pattern with a `RoadBikeBuilder`.